shelleywong/CSCI211-Course-Materials/Labs/lab06.md

 * Complete gdb documentation can be found in the [gdb manual](https://www.gnu.org/software/gdb/documentation/).
 * Complete ddd documentation is available on [ddd's homepage](https://www.gnu.org/software/ddd/).<br>

 `ddd` is easier to use in that it provides a nice menu and shows the codes being executed.
 However, it has a lot of features that may seem overwhelming at first.
 I suggest you try gdb first using the few simple commands listed below.
-Once you have a good idea how gdb works, you can use ddd.
-Once you understand the concepts of debugging, you will probably prefer use ddd to debug your programs.
+Once you have a good idea how gdb works, you can try ddd.
+Once you understand the concepts of debugging, you may prefer using ddd to debug your programs.

 ### Starting gdb (and ddd)